openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 @endsphinxtabset

-However, in most cases before getting static shape using `get_shape()` method, you need to check that shape is static.
+However, in most cases before getting static shape using `get_shape()` method, you need to check if that shape is static.

 ## Operations